Curtis Island, Queensland

 The towns of Beachton and Southend are within the locality.

 Geography

 Curtis Island occupies almost all of the island from which it takes its name, except for a very small area in the south of the island which is included in the locality of Gladstone Harbour.
-Most of the island is protected from development.
-Most of ocean-facing eastern side of the island is within either the Curtis Island National Park or the Curtis Island Conservation Park.
-Most of the mainland-facing western side of the island is within the Curtis Island State Forest.
+Most of the island is protected from development: most of the ocean-facing eastern side of the island is within either the Curtis Island National Park or the Curtis Island Conservation Park, while most of the mainland-facing western side of the island is within the Curtis Island State Forest.